Skip to Main Content

 Sciences

-York Psychology department logoThe Department of Psychology Open Science Interest Group promotes and monitors the use of open science practices in their department and offers support for those who wish to engage in open science by organising workshops, sharing educational resources, and organising peer support.
+York Psychology department logoThe Department of Psychology Open Science Interest Group promotes and monitors the use of open science practices in their department and offers support for those who wish to engage in open science by organising workshops and sharing educational resources (materials available on OSF), and organising peer support.

 The introductory workshop, Open Science: The What, Why and How, received a York Open Research Award in 2022.